rubymonsters/ruby-for-beginners/20_blocks.md

 single, generic method for arrays: `select`.
 Ruby can let you, as a programmer, take over control, and allow you to specify the criteria that is used to select elements in any way you like.

+Methods on arrays and hashes that take a block are also called iterators.
+We say they "iterate over the array", meaning that these methods take each element of the array and do something with it.